N-dogg/Annual-Report-Readability/README.md

 **Paper 2:** *Lexical Tightness and Text Complexity*

 **Abstract:** We present a computational notion of Lexical Tightness that measures global cohesion of content words in a text.
 Lexical tightness represents the degree to which a text tends to use words that are highly inter-associated in the language.
-We demonstrate the utility of this measure for estimating text complexity as measured by US school grade level designations of texts.
-Lexical tightness strongly correlates with grade level in a collection of expertly rated reading materials.
-Lexical tightness captures aspects of prose complexity that are not covered by classic readability indexes, especially for literary texts.
+We demonstrate the utility of this measure for estimating text complexity.

 **Bonus Paper:** *Improving Pointwise Mutual Information (PMI) by Incorporating Significant Co-occurrence*